nix-community/ethereum.nix/README.md

 This project has been inspired by the awesome work of:

-- [`cosmos.nix`](https://github.com/informalsystems/cosmos.nix) by [Informal Systems](https://github.com/informalsystems) which this repository takes inspiration on it's README and several other places.
+- [`cosmos.nix`](https://github.com/informalsystems/cosmos.nix) by [Informal Systems](https://github.com/informalsystems), which this repository takes inspiration from its README and several other places.

 - [willruggiano](https://github.com/willruggiano) on his work done in [`eth-nix`](https://github.com/willruggiano/eth-nix) repository that served as the initial kick-start for working on this project.